ramisha-anwer/nust-connect/README.md

 **_Built using React JS, Redux, Firebase & Styled-Components_** within a week.

 ## 🚀 Objectives

-👉 Students can collaborate with each other to work on a project.
+👉 Students can collaborate with each other to work on a project. <br/>
-👉 NPO can post job/internship opportunities for students.
+👉 NPO can post job/internship opportunities for students. <br/>
-👉 Alumni can refer students for job openings in their current organisation.
+👉 Alumni can refer students for job openings in their current organisation. <br/>
-👉 Students can create their profile to showcase their skills and upload resumes.
+👉 Students can create their profile to showcase their skills and upload resumes. <br/>
-👉 Hiring managers can find candidates with appropriate skills/experience.
+👉 Hiring managers can find candidates with appropriate skills/experience.<br/>
-👉 Employers can schedule interviews .
+👉 Employers can schedule interviews . <br/>
-👉 A Community place where students share their experience, guide and discuss academic/professional concerns.
+👉 A Community place where students share their experience, guide and discuss academic/professional concerns.<br/>

 ## Features and Functionality

-📚 Login using Google (Firebase Authentication)
+📚 Login using Google (Firebase Authentication)<br/>
-📚   Create a new post
+📚   Create a new post<br/>
-📚   Share photos and videos (React player for videos) 📚   Like posts
+📚   Share photos and videos (React player for videos)<br/>
+📚   Like posts<br/>
-📚   Realtime update likes and posts
+📚   Realtime update likes and posts<br/>
-📚   Auto authenticate user on refresh
+📚   Auto authenticate user on refresh<br/>
-📚   Sign Out
+📚   Sign Out<br/>

+## 💡Future Plans

+-   Add Employers Module
+-   Schedule Interviews
+-   Student Applications tracking system
+-   Integrated Webcam feature for attending interviews
+-   employer  can submit performance evaluation

 ## How to build your own..?